News of Friends of Grasslands

 About the newsletter

 News of Friends of Grasslands is published six times a year.
 It is sent by email (or posted on request) free to members.
-The current issue and most prior issues are fully searchable and available here as text (no pictures or graphics) or in pdf format (1 to 4 MB files), including colour pictures and graphics.
-Acrobat Reader is required.
+The current issue and most prior issues are fully searchable and available as text (no pictures or graphics) or in pdf format (1 to 4 MB files), including colour pictures and graphics.
+Acrobat Reader (or equivalent) is required for the pdf versions.

 This newsletter is published by